The Web address of this

 facets of this tragic psychological wound are being unable to

-(a) care about your-self
+(a) care about yourself

-and to (b)
+and (c) an inability to

 bond meaningfully with a nurturing